xIves/scientific_programming/README.md

     conda activate spenv                # activates the new conda environment 'spenv'
     ```

-    Use pip to install the required libraries in your activated conda environment.
-For this, cd into your local folder containing the file 'requirements.txt' provided on GitHub.
-Make sure that the requirements.txt file is available in that local folder.
-Make also sure that the conda environment 'spenv' is activated.
+    Copy the 'requirements.txt' from the GitHub repository to a local working folder then cd into that folder.
+Make sure that the conda environment 'spenv' is activated.
 To install the required Python libraries listed in 'requirements.txt', type:

     ```bash
     pip install -r requirements.txt